umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ### The end result

-At the end of this guide we should have a friendly welcoming dashboard displaying a list of the editor's recent site updates.
+At the end of this guide, we should have a friendly welcoming dashboard displaying a list of the editor's recent site updates.

 ## Setting up a plugin